factorhouse/kpow-streams-agent/README.md

 Visit [kPow's documentation](https://docs.kpow.io/config/multi-cluster) to read more about multi-cluster.

-### Registring multiple streams instances for a single app
+### Registring multiple KafkaStreams instances for a single app

 You can call the `register` method many times to register multiple streams apps: